Infomaker/NPWriterPluginBundle/plugins/se.infomaker.ximconcept/README.md

 - `"searchLimit": 50,` Sets the search limit for concept searches
 - `"sortField": "ConceptNameString",` Which index field to sort by
 - `"titleSearchField": "ConceptNameString",` optional property to set OC property to use for concept title search, defaults (if omitted) to `ConceptName`
+- `"allowedConceptStatuses": ["draft", "usable"],` Optional array with statuses to look for when searching for concepts.
+If omitted all statuses will be included.
+Supported statuses are: `draft`, `usable`, `done`, `withheld` and `canceled`
 - `"propertyMap": { ... }` See below

 #### BA_PROXY